mshmoustafa/FTPY/README.md

 Once logged in, you can type in any of the usual FTP commands.

-Note that you must start this script in the same directory as the files that you want to upload.
-This is because FTPY does not have 'lcd' and 'lls' commands to work with the current directory.
+Note that you must execute this script in the same directory as the files that you want to upload.
+This is because FTPY does not have 'lcd' and 'lls' commands to work with the current local directory.

 ## Commands